ShadiFursa/K8S-Task/README.md

 ```
 kubectl apply -f ingress.yml
 ```
-### You can access the spring music Service using localhost/music
+### You can access the spring music Service using URL: http://localhost/music